Grants and Projects on City of Newcastle Land

 - Comprehensive scope of works including final design plan and specifications

-- Quotations from at least three suppliers based on the design plan (in line with our Procurement Policy and industry best practice).
+- Quotations required in line with our Procurement Policy and industry best practice.

 Additionally for works without grant funding (ie. club / association determined) please advise us of these proposed works to email@example.com at least 30 days prior to proposed commencement of works.
 We will complete a project risk assessment to determine if the project can be managed by the club / association or CN.
 In the instance works are approved as works of a minor nature, CN will provide management around CN's WHS Management System, Australian Standards, Codes of Practice, Acts and Regulations.
 If this advice is not received by us within the required time frame, the decision whether to assess the works will be at the discretion of CN.